Measures of Lexical Diversity (LD)

-On this page, you can calculate a number of measures of lexical diversity.
+On this page, you can calculate a large number of measures of lexical diversity.
 For each measurement, a reference is given.
 If you want to read about the why and how of these calculations, you should look up the references.
+If you use this tool for your research, please cite it as follows.

 Input